 Blockchain, on the other hand, also has its fair share of use-cases.
-It’s the biggest impact can be seen in the financial sector itself, where it appeared first with the reveal of bitcoin.
+It’s the biggest impact can be seen in the trade finance sector and supply chain management.
 Other sectors are also bringing changes to their processes and solving pain points that were ignored until now.
 For instance, it is changing the banking system and providing faster settlements and easier account management.

 RPA is all about playing a central role in automating the different aspects of the business.
 You can think of RPA as a consensus entity that can interact with both systems and end-users.
 It is made in such a way that it can interact and react with real-time data and make sense of it.
 Here, the workforce is all designated to find out the processes that can be automated.
 They should also take care of training co-workers.

 So, where does blockchain fits in all of these?

 Blockchain can provide a distributed, shared ledger to process all the data and information.
 It provides a smart, trustworthy, and smooth exchange platform for all the involved parties.

 Start your blockchain journey Now with the Enterprise Blockchains Fundamentals

 RPA can enable blockchain when it comes to information exchange among different IT infrastructures.
 RPA and blockchain can also work well when it comes to monitoring and doing transactions across the system.
 With the trust of blockchain, RPA can work seamlessly and provide information within the environment without any worries.